eskoviak/ifbdataapi/README.md

 ## Swagger Documentation Notes

-* All models MUST have a description
+* All models SHOULD have a `description` element.
+Generic models, such as Hash, do not include a `description` as the referencing element SHOULD describe the usasge.
 * Properties of with concrete types SHOULD have a description
-* Properties of $ref SHOULD NOT have a description--the editor will use the description from the referenced item specification
+* Properties which are references to other types (`$ref:`) SHOULD NOT have a description--the editor will use the description from the referenced item specification.
+Exception:  Hash.
-* Primary id properties should be named `id` and be the first element of the model
+* Primary id properties should be named `id` and be the first element of the model.
+This `id` is a `required:` field.
 * When referencing a id of another model, prefix with the model name, i.e. _clientId_ when referring to the id property of the Client model
 * Enumerations of strings:  The first letter MUST be capitalized
 * Boolean properties:  Should begin with `is`
 * Unless otherwise specified, the use of `format: date` refers to ISO8601 date format:  *CCYY-MM-DD*, example: 1776-07-04.
-* In order to accommodate data which is provided in a a coded and a decoded format, such fields should be modeled as <property> and <property>Code; e.g. _addressType_ and _addressTypeCode_
+* In order to accommodate data which is provided in both a coded and a decoded format, such fields should be modeled as &lt;property&gt; and &lt;property>Code; e.g. _addressType_ and _addressTypeCode_

 ## Naming Conventions
 ### Model file names (first letter capitalized)